-Seven major structural groups of synthetic cannabinoids have been identified, including naphthoylindoles such as JWH-018, a cannabimimetic aminoalkylindole.10 In vitro studies have demonstrated that while THC acts as a partial agonist on the CB1 receptor, JWH-018 acts as a full and potent CB1 agonist.
-Compared with THC, JWH-018 possesses a fourfold higher affinity for the CB1 receptor and 10-fold higher affinity for the CB2 receptor, accounting for the higher prevalence of adverse reactions and toxicity.3
+Seven major structural groups of synthetic cannabinoids have been identified, including naphthoylindoles such as JWH-018, a cannabimimetic aminoalkylindole.
+In vitro studies have demonstrated that although THC acts as a partial agonist on the CB1 receptor, JWH-018 acts as a full and potent CB1 agonist.
+Compared with THC, JWH-018 possesses a fourfold higher affinity for the CB1 receptor and 10-fold higher affinity for the CB2 receptor, accounting for the higher prevalence of adverse reactions and toxicity.

-Kemp et al. (2015) have provided a comprehensive list of facts about synthetic cannabinoids.7 They emphasize that synthetic cannabinoids shouldn't be confused with marijuana or the legal synthetic cannabinoid receptor agonists such as dronabinol, an appetite stimulator for patients with AIDS and an antiemetic for patients with chemotherapy-related nausea and vomiting, or nabilone, an antiemetic for oncology patients who haven't responded to conventional antiemetics.11-12 studies revealed major complications such as myocardial infarction, ischemic stroke, acute kidney injury (AKI), generalized tonic-clonic seizures, and cannabinoid-induced hyperemesis syndrome.1 Among all etiologies, 26 deaths were reported; however, most patients required only supportive care for less than 8 hours to manage signs and symptoms including (but not limited to) tachycardia, agitation, and nausea.1 Users may experience subjective intoxication and conjunctival erythema in addition to psychiatric manifestations such as first-episode psychosis, paranoia, aggressive behavior, and self-harm or suicidal ideation.^{1,2} Some patients may transition between a depressed mental state and seemingly unprovoked aggressive behavior in seconds.13
+Rearchers have provided a comprehensive list of facts about synthetic cannabinoids.
+They emphasize that synthetic cannabinoids shouldn't be confused with marijuana or the legal synthetic cannabinoid receptor agonists such as dronabinol, an hyperemesis syndrome.1 Among all etiologies, 26 deaths were reported; however, most patients required only supportive care for less than 8 hours to manage signs and symptoms, including, but not limited to, tachycardia, agitation, and nausea.1 Users may experience subjective intoxication and conjunctival erythema in addition to psychiatric manifestations, such as first-episode psychosis, paranoia, aggressive behavior, and selfharm or suicidal ideation.
+Some patients may transition between